Coronavirus has created heroes and zeros in the business community.

 Andrew Neil said he suspects Britannia Hotels will be added to the list of businesses people will not be frequenting after the crisis when Aviemore Coylumbridge Hotel ruthlessly kicked staff out of live-in accommodation, telling them their services are “no longer required“.

-The hotel has since reversed the decision, blaming an ‘administrative error’ for sacking staff during the pandemic.
+LATEST: The hotel has since reversed the decision, blaming an ‘administrative error’ for sacking staff during the pandemic.

 Clearly it had nothing to do with the massive public backlash following the decision.